About your Application

 5. Click ‘Display evidence’ to see your Document Checklist

-The GTE requirement is a useful way to determine an applicant’s genuine intention to remain in Australia temporarily to gain a quality education.
-Based on the GTE requirement and individual circumstances, CIT may need further evidence to support your application and to understand your motives for applying to study and your plans to remain in Australia temporarily.
+The Genuine Student requirement is a useful way to determine an applicant’s genuine intention to remain in Australia temporarily to gain a quality education.
+In accordance with the GS criteria and your personal circumstances, CIT may require additional documentation to support your application and to clarify your reasons for pursuing study in Australia, as well as your intention to stay temporarily.

-As a part of your application, you must complete the CIT GTE requirements information that will be assessed in conjunction with your academic and English requirements.
+As a part of your application, you must complete the CIT GS information that will be assessed in conjunction with your academic and English requirements.

-DoHA and CIT encourage applicants to read Ministerial Direction 69 before drafting your GTE statement.
-The GTE Statement is part of CIT’s GTE assessment and must be submitted with your application.
+DoHA and CIT encourage applicants to read Ministerial Direction 106 before drafting your GS statement.
+The GS Statement is part of CIT’s Genuine Student assessment and must be submitted with your application.

-All applications must be accompanied by a ‘GTE Statement’.
-A GTE Statement is detailed information outlining your aptitude and motivation for study in your chosen area of specialisation, including your preparation for the field of study, academic plans, interests and future career goals.
+All applications must be accompanied by a ‘GSStatement’’.
+A GS Statement is detailed information outlining your aptitude and motivation for study in your chosen area of specialisation, including your preparation for the field of study, academic plans, interests and future career goals.

 Find out more at Entry Requirements